This document describes how to use FastScan to speed up queries in Online Analytical Processing (OLAP) scenarios.

 tiflash_fastscan of the session level and global level will both take the new value.

 You can disable FastScan using the following statement.

 set session tiflash_fastscan=OFF; set global tiflash_fastscan=OFF;

 Data in the storage layer of TiFlash is stored in two layers: Delta layer and Stable layer.

-In Normal Mode, the TableScan operator processes data in the following steps:
+By default, FastScan is not enabled, and the TableScan operator processes data in the following steps:

 - Read data: create separate data streams in the Delta layer and Stable layer to read the respective data.